PURPOSE / SCOPE:

 - Pre-meditated cheating or plagiarism

-- Theft or intended damage to property
+- Theft or intentional damage to property

 Critical infraction- academic or professional misconduct that has significant and direct harmful consequences to others and/or community; or is an egregious breach of recognized standards; or is a major infraction that is pervasive or repetitive in nature; or is criminal in nature.
 Examples of critical offenses include, but are not limited to, the following: